Departmental orientation events

 ** If required in the examination regulations.

 Authorized Supervisors: All professors in the Department of Linguistics as well as Prof. Axinja Hachfeld (M.A.
 Multilingualism), substitute Professors, private Professors and lecturers as well as Fernanda Barrientos (M.A.
 Linguistics, M.A.
 Multilingualism), Christin Beck (M.A.
 Linguistics, M.A.
 Speech and Language Processing), Tina Bögel (M.A.
 Linguistics, M.A.
+Speech and Language Processing), Massimiliano Canzi (M.A.
+Linguistics, M.A.
+Multilingualism, M.A.
 Speech and Language Processing), Anna Czypionka (M.A.
 Linguistics, M.A.
 Multilingualism, M.A.
-Speech and Language Processing), Natasha Korotkova (M.A.
-Linguistics), Anika Lloyd-Smith (M.A.
+Speech and Language Processing), Marieke Einfeldt (M.A.
 Linguistics, M.A.
-Multilingualism), and Christiane Ulbrich (M.A.
+Multilingualism, M.A.
+Speech and Language Processing), Henri Kauhanen (M.A.
 Linguistics, M.A.
+Multilingualism, M.A.
+Speech and Language Processing), and Anika Lloyd-Smith (M.A.
+Linguistics, M.A.
+Multilingualism), Alexandra Rehn (M.A.
+Linguistics, M.A.
+Multilingualism, M.A.
 Speech and Language Processing).

 6. Acceptance as Doctoral Candidate